Lucas-L/Lucas-L/README.md

 - [Craft Network](https://craft.network), a cross-chain NFT marketplace aiming to bring unified liquidity to the NFT market.

 - [Equality](https://equality.exchange), a Stable Swap AMM on ICON that provides liquidity for similarly-priced assets
-- [Everest Swap](https://everestswap.exchange), an Uniswap fork on the ICE and SNOW blockchain